robin-raymond/zax.io/nothing.md

 ### Setting values in nothing types

 Nothing types are real instance of a type.
-Thus is a type has values that get set the underlying type's nothing object will retain the value.
+Thus nothing types have values that map to the underlying type's nothing object.
 Thus values in nothing objects should not be set, or if they are set then the data contained must be treated as garbage.
-The nothing types should be treated as immutable especially for concurrency reasons.
-If the type is not concurrency safe and modifying the contents causes an issue, undefined behaviors can happen.
-Accessing final functions (or overridden immutable functions) is the safer use case for types that support having a nothing instance.
+Nothing objects are not thread safe because they are not designed to be acted upon.
+Nothing types should be treated as immutable especially for concurrency reasons.
+If the type is not concurrency safe and modifying the contents causes an issue then undefined behaviors can happen.
+Accessing final functions (or overridden immutable functions) is considered safe for types that support having a nothing instance.

-When values are accessed within a type and the pointer is to nothing, the `pointer-to-nothing-accessed` may be issued (i.e. if not disabled).
+When values are accessed within a type and the pointer is to nothing, the `pointer-to-nothing-accessed` may be issued (i.e. if not explicitly disabled).
 For type declared with a nothing constructor, a panic will not be issued when calling nothing functions.
-This is because function can self protect themselves from access (by validating the `_` is not pointing to nothing) whereas values cannot.
+This is because function can self protect themselves from access (by validating the `_` is not pointing to the nothing instance) whereas values cannot self protect.

 If the nothing constructor is not declared on a type, accessing the type's functions may issue the `pointer-to-nothing-accessed` (i.e. if not disabled).

-Nothing instances are not meant to be global singletons (although technically they are global singletons).
-The usage of nothing pointers as singletons that perform functional work is discouraged (but not enforced).
+Nothing instances are not meant to be used as global singletons (although technically they are allocated as global singletons).
+The usage of nothing pointers as singletons to perform functional work is highly discouraged (but not enforced).

 ````zax
 MyType :: type {